davidhozic/discord-advertisement-framework/README.md

 <br>

 ## **Introduction**
-Welcome to the Discord Shilling Framework.<br>
+Welcome to the Discord Advertisement Framework.<br>
-If you ever needed a tool that allows you to shill your projects by **automatically sending messages to discord channels**, this is the tool for you.
+If you ever needed a tool that allows you to advertise by **automatically sending messages to discord channels**, this is the tool for you.
-It supports shilling to **multiple guilds at once**, where it can generate **message logs** for each of those guilds where you can easilly find out what messages were successfully sent and which failed (and why they failed).<br>
+It supports advertising to **multiple guilds at once**, where it can generate **message logs** for each of those guilds where you can easilly find out what messages were successfully sent and which failed (and why they failed).<br>
 It allows you to automatically send messages in **custom time ranges** where those ranges can be either **fixed** or **randomized** after each sent message.<br>
 You can send data like **normal text**, **embeds**, **files**, where the data can even be **dynamic** by providing the framework with an user defined function.<br>

 **Why is it called a framework?**<br>
-I named it a framework because when the framework is run, it can accept an user defined function which is called after the framework has been started, allowing you to create a seperate asyncio task where you run your application which's data can be retreived by the framedwork by using a user defined [getter function](#frameworkdata_function).<br>
+The project named framework, because it allows you to create additional application layers on top of it by using an user defined function that returns dynamic content.<br>
-For a mini example of an additional application layer, see [Coffee example](Examples/Additional%20Application%20Layer%20Example/Coffee).<br>
+For an example see [**Examples/Coffee example**](Examples/Additional%20Application%20Layer%20Example/Coffee).

-The below documentation describes everything you need to start shilling, thank you for reading it.<br>
+The below documentation describes everything you need to start advertising, thank you for reading it.<br>
 If you would like to start right away, you can skip to the [Getting Started](#getting-started) section or see [Examples](#examples).
 <br>